doubtingreality/webmeetup/README.md

 # Web Meetup
-Repo of all the courses and talk givens at Web Meetup.
+Repo of all the courses and talks givens at Web Meetup.

 More info at [webmeetup.nl](http://webmeetup.nl/)